MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 ## How it works

-This feature provides connectivity to your cluster via Windows Admin Center without requiring any inbound port to be enabled on the firewall.
+By using Windows Admin Center in Azure, you can connect to your cluster without requiring any inbound port to be enabled on the firewall.
 Windows Admin Center, via the Arc agent, is able to securely establish a reverse proxy session connection with the Azure Arc service in an outbound manner.

-For each Azure Stack HCI cluster that you want to manage with Windows Admin Center in the Azure portal, an agent must be deployed to all cluster nodes.
+For each Azure Stack HCI cluster that you want to manage with Windows Admin Center in the Azure portal, you must deply an agent to all the nodes in the cluster.

 The agent communicates to an external service that manages certificates so that you can easily connect to your cluster.

-Clicking **Install** does the following 3 actions:
+Clicking **Install** performs the following actions:

 1. Registers the *Microsoft.HybridConnectivity* resource provider on your subscription.
 The resource provider hosts the proxy used for communication to your Arc-enabled cluster.
 2. Deploys an Azure *endpoint* resource on top of each of your Arc-enabled resources in your cluster that enables a reverse proxy connection on the specified port.
 This is simply a logical resource in Azure, and doesn't deploy anything on your server itself.